We believe and teach

 – that the words of Jesus about eternal punishment do not mean that they are without end;

 – that all people will ultimately be saved;

 – that some people must be predestined to perdition, since everyone is not chosen to salvation (Calvinism);

 – that those who are chosen to salvation have become so, because they in some moral or spiritual sense have been better than others.

 Dear Father in heaven, you know that nothing good is in me.
-But I pray you, that you will turn your gaze to your Son, my mediator, advocate and Savior, and that you will for his sake give me a blessed end and a joyful resurrection.
-Do not let the blood of Jesus Christ to be shed in vain, but let it work the fruit of repentance for the remisson of my sins.
+But I pray you, that you will turn your gaze to your Son, my mediator, advocate and Saviour, and that you will for His sake give me a blessed end and a joyful resurrection.
+Do not let the blood of Jesus Christ to be shed in vain, but let it work the fruit of repentance for the remission of my sins.
 Whenever you then call my spirit unto you, be it, O dear Father, commended into your hands.
 Take it up to you forever.
 Amen.